dtudk/pythonsupport-page/docs/python/install-python.rst

 .. tab:: {{ macos }}

    - Download and install Python from `here <python-org-down-mac_>`__
+   - Once installed, check if Python works (see further down)
-   - If you have an M1 or M2 processor, you might need the `Rosetta 1 or 2 <https://support.apple.com/en-gb/HT211861>`__.
+   - If Python does not work *AND* if you have an M1 or M2 processor, you might need the
+     `Rosetta 1 or 2 <https://support.apple.com/en-gb/HT211861>`__.
      You can figure this out by pressing the Apple icon (top left) and then ``About this Mac``/``Om denne Mac``.